+No employee is to receive in aggregate more than the equivalent of double time and a half of the employee's normal salary rate.

+(I) Minimum Break
-- (d) No payment is to be made for overtime worked unless the work was required by the employer.
-"Authorised" means a verbal or written requirement to undertake work that is recognised as overtime or an instruction that necessitates work outside of or in excess of an employee's ordinary hours of duty. - (e) Overtime is payable to all employees classified up to the maximum salary point of Band 8 of the General Stream and up to the maximum salary point of Band 4 of the Professional Stream at their normal salary rate, including the Higher Duties Allowance/More Responsible Duties Allowance provisions and subject to the provisions of this clause. - (f) An employee who undertakes duties assigned a classification of Bands 7 and 8 of the General Stream and Bands 3 and 4 of the Professional Stream is eligible for payment for overtime worked if the Chief Executive Officer is satisfied the employee is required to: - (i) work according to the provisions of Clause 8 Recall to Work of Part VII Hours of Work, Rostering and Overtime; - (ii) respond to an emergency incident or event; - (iii) undertake specialist work according to a planned event or program that is not able to be undertaken during normal business hours of work. - (g) Minimum Break - (i) When overtime work is necessary it is, whenever reasonably practicable, to be so arranged that employees have at least eight consecutive hours off duty between the work of successive days. - (ii) Employees (other than casual employees) who work so much overtime between the termination of their ordinary work on one day and the commencement of their ordinary work on the next day that the employee has not had at least eight consecutive hours off duty between those times, are to, subject to this clause, be released after completion of such overtime until that employee has had eight consecutive hours off duty without loss of pay for ordinary working time occurring during such absence. - (iii) Subject to this clause, if on the instructions of the employer, employees resume or continue work without having had eight consecutive hours off duty, they are to be paid at double their normal salary rates until they have been released from duty for a continuous period of at least eight hours and they are to then be entitled to be absent until they have had eight consecutive hours off duty without loss of pay for ordinary working time occurring during such absence.

-- (iv) For the purpose of calculating overtime, each day's work will stand alone. - (h) Reimbursement of Child Care Costs where directed to Work Outside Normal Hours
+- (i) When overtime work is necessary it is, whenever reasonably practicable, to be so arranged that employees have at least eight consecutive hours off duty between the work of successive days. - (ii) Employees (other than casual employees) who work so much overtime between the termination of their ordinary work on one day and the commencement of their ordinary work on the next day that the employee has not had at least eight consecutive hours off duty between those times, are to, subject to this clause, be released after completion of such overtime until that employee has had eight consecutive hours off duty without loss of pay for ordinary working time occurring during such absence. - (iii) Subject to this clause, if on the instructions of the employer, employees resume or continue work without having had eight consecutive hours off duty, they are to be paid at double their normal salary rates until they have been released from duty for a continuous period of at least eight hours and they are to then be entitled to be absent until they have had eight consecutive hours off duty without loss of pay for ordinary working time occurring during such absence. - (iv) This subclause is not to apply to an employee on availability who is recalled to duty unless that employee is required to work for an actual period of three hours or more on such recall or on each of such recalls. - (v) For the purpose of calculating overtime, each day's work will stand alone. - (m) Reimbursement of Child Care Costs where Directed to Work Outside Normal Hours